-Khojaly is a district located in the mountainous Karabakh region of Azerbaijan.
+During the occupation, Khojaly was a district located in the former Nagorno-Karabakh region of Azerbaijan.
 Its territory was a part of the former Nagorno-Karabakh Autonomous Oblast (NKAO), established within the Azerbaijan Soviet Socialist Republic (SSR) in 1923 and existed until 26 November 1991.
-The district of Khojaly was one of the few settlements of the former Nagorno-Karabakh Autonomous Oblast that was inhabited predominantly by Azerbaijanis.

 The territory of the district is mainly mountainous.
 The highest peaks are Gizgala (2843m) and Girhgiz (2830m).
 Except for the high mountainous areas, it has a mild/warm climate.
 The high mountainous areas are covered with subalpine and alpine meadows.
 The main rivers are the Badara and Gargar.
 The topsoil is mainly comprised of uphill and mountain soils.
 40% of the territory is rich with hazel, beech, maple, birch, and other trees.

 Khojaly is a historical and cultural part of Azerbaijan.
 It belongs to the Khojaly-Gadabay culture dating back to the 14th-7th centuries B.C.
 Late Bronze Age and Early Iron Age funeral memorials, such as stone boxes; barrows, and necropolis were discovered in this town.
 Khojaly also hosts historic architectural memorials – a round crypt (1356-1357) and a mausoleum (14th century).
 Also, various stone, bronze, and bone adornments, as well as ceramic household items were found by archaeological excavations.
 The name of the Assyrian king Adadnarari (807-788 B.C.) was engraved on one of the beads found in Khojaly.